sandeepraju/blockchain/NOTES.md

 - Storing unspents
 - How to work out the difficulty & target for our toy implementation?
 - Change in block creation fee
+- How do we store UTXOs (unspent transaction outputs)

 ## [Implementation] Open Questions